suffolklibraries/sljekyll/_docs/locations-and-events.md

 - `business`
 - `history`

-There is no description for these events.
 All the information about the event is contained in its YAML:

 - `recurrent-title: "Art group"`
+- `recurrent-description: "Bring your own materials, voluntary &pound;2 charge"`
 - `recurrent-day: Wednesday`
 - `recurrent-times: 1515-1715`
 - `recurrent-location: aldeburgh-library`
 - `recurrent-location-display-name: Aldeburgh Library`
 - `recurrent-location-display-url: /branches/aldeburgh-library/``
 - `recurrent-category: arts-crafts-games`
+- `recurrent-expiry: 2017-12-01`

+Note that the website won't display a recurrent event once its `recurrent-expiry` date has passed.
+It still exists, though, so it's good practice to clear the `_recurrents` folder periodically.

 #### Creating a new recurrent event

 1. Create a new Markdown in the file in the `_recurrents` folder
 2. Complete the appropriate YAML
-3. Save the file using a `library-location-short-description` format (e.g. `aldeburgh-art-group.md`)
+3. Save the file using a `library-location-short-description` format (e.g. `aldeburgh-art-group.md`).
+This makes it easy to find specific recurrent events.

 ### Special events